Dautphetal: Hesse-Darmstadt and Prussia

 Ownership of the domain remained under this line until Philip the Magnanimous's death in 1567, at which time the landgravate was divided among four lines, and the Dautphetal area then belonged to Hesse-Marburg.
 After its line also died out, Hesse-Kassel (or Hesse-Cassel) and Hesse-Darmstadt then fought over the territory, with the latter under its own landgrave eventually winning out, taking the so-called Hinterland in 1648.
 As a result of the Austro-Prussian War in 1866, the Biedenkopf district, formed in 1832 and in which lies what is today Dautphetal, was ceded to Prussia.
 This district was for a short time (1932–33) united with the Dillenburg district before the districts of Biedenkopf and Marburg were made to form the still functioning Marburg-Biedenkopf district in Hesse's 1974 municipal reform.

 Population development

-What follows is an explanation of the population development of today's community of Dautphetal.
+What follows is an explanation of the population development of today's municipality of Dautphetal.
 What stands out is that the first small surge in population in the time of industrialization comes before another one right after the Second World War which saw the population figure rise by almost 50%.
 This can be explained by the great number of refugees who came and settled in the area after the war, especially from Hungary.
 The town sisterhood with Cikó in Hungary came to be not the least because of this.
 Since peaking in 2002 with 13,000 inhabitants, the figure has been stagnating.